kgavvala18/powergloveV2_LockheedMartin/README.md

 When developing locally, a new branch should be created so that you will able to develop without disturbing the main branch.

-Please use Kebab Case for the naming convention of the branches (Ex: branch-name).
-Also, try to make the branch name descriptive as to what change is being made.

 Commands:

 1. `git branch <branch-name>` - Create branch